saybuser/FD-BLP-Plan/README.md

 FD-BLP-Plan

-iii) includes parsers for domain files that read in pseudo-boolean expressions of form: sum<sub>1..i..n</sub> x<sub>i</sub> <= k.
+i) includes parsers for domain files that read in pseudo-boolean expressions of form: sum<sub>1..i..n</sub> x<sub>i</sub> <= k.
 See translation folder for more details.

-iv) handles reward functions.
+ii) handles reward functions.

-v) can make use of known transition functions (i.e., the transition function for a subset of state variables can be provided as input - see Inventory Control example).
+iii) can make use of known transition functions (i.e., the transition function for a subset of state variables can be provided as input - see Inventory Control example).

 ## Dependencies